Konoca/Co-Op_HUD_plus/README.md

 ## Acknowledgements
 Srokks (https://steamcommunity.com/id/srokks)
-*  coopHUD (https://steamcommunity.com/sharedfiles/filedetails/?id=2731267631) was used to aid in development, specifically
+*  coopHUD (https://steamcommunity.com/sharedfiles/filedetails/?id=2731267631) was used to aid in development, specifically:
     * How to overhaul HUD
     * How to create objects in Lua (I literally have never used Lua outside of CC: Tweaked)
     * Item animation file